tdwg/geoschemes/marine/background_v3_2025-07.md

 2022-05-26) (below, the SeaVox areas for comparison)*

-The largest IHO polygons could be candidate geounits for Level 1 of a universal marine scheme, were it not that many parts of oceans and seas are named as separate geounits of the same level (e.g. Gulf of Guinea and Bay of Biscay are not part of the North Atlantic Ocean, but adjacent units of same rank).
+The largest IHO polygons could be candidate geounits for Level 1 of a universal marine scheme,  if they encompassed the entire oceans, but this is not the case as many parts of oceans and seas are named as separate geounits of the same level (e.g. Gulf of Guinea and Bay of Biscay are not part of the North Atlantic Ocean, but adjacent units of same rank).
 Therefore, the IHO scheme could be used only if